varunmaitreya/Tutorials/DevGuide/EScript/Traits.md

 ```
 The `attributes` member is an actual `Type` object, therefore you can use the `:=` operator as well as the `::=` operator.
 If you want to execute some code when the trait is added to an object, you can add a function to the `onInit` function:
 ```
-// onInit is a MultiProcedure, therefore to add another function to it, don't override it!
+// onInit is a MultiProcedure, therefore you add another function to it, don't override it!
 TestTrait.onInit += fn(obj) {
   outln("Trait is added to ", obj);
   // Here you can modify the object as you like: